grantlonie/canari-swipe/README.md

-# parcel-react-quick-setup
+# canari-swipe

-This code is a boilplate setup for react using parcel.

-I tried to set up it up similar to the structure of create-react-app.

-I find it runs a bit quicker and is a little more simple in nature.
+Component used to swipe pages and other content.

 ## Usage

 git clone this repo. and run `npm install`